Could a Primordial Black Hole Explosion Explain the extremely high-energy KM3NeT neutrino Event?

-For a PBH to be fully evaporating now its initial mass must be of the order of ${\cal O}(10^{15})$~g, assuming only the presence of Standard Model (SM) degrees of freedom.
+For a PBH to be fully evaporating now its initial mass must be of ${\cal O}(10^{15})$~g, assuming only the presence of Standard Model (SM) degrees of freedom.
 The formation of a black hole with such a low mass necessitates a collapse mechanism fundamentally different from that of stellar origin, which typically yields black holes with masses several times that of the Sun.
 In contrast, a range of theoretical scenarios has been proposed to account for the formation of these light PBHs, including collapse from inhomogeneities, phase transitions, topological defects and bubble collisions~\cite{Carr:2020gox}.

 If this scenario could hold, the KM3NeT event would provide the first tantalizing indirect evidence for the existence of PBHs and lend observational support to the long-theorized phenomenon of Hawking radiation.
+Additionally, detecting a nearby PBH would support the idea that BHs formed in the early Universe, potentially strengthening their role as a significant Dark Matter component with extended mass distributions, allowing some to evaporate today~\cite{Boluna:2023jlo}.
 This is why in this letter we carefully examine the feasibility of this hypothesis using a \emph{reductio ad absurdum} approach.

-We estimate the distance from Earth a PBH would have to be in order to produce a neutrino flux consistent with the KM3NeT observation to $\sim 4\times 10^{-5}$ pc.
+We estimate the distance from Earth a PBH would have to be in order to produce a neutrino flux consistent with the KM3NeT observation to be $\sim (1-7)\times 10^{-5}$ pc.
 We show that, in this case, gamma-ray and cosmic-ray observatories should have detected a substantial number of associated photon and proton events in the hours {\em preceding} the final burst.
 Specifically, the Large High Altitude Air Shower Observatory (LHAASO)~\cite{LHAASO:2019qtb} would have been sensitive to this emission of gamma-rays between 14 and 8 hours before the KM3NeT event, as the corresponding sky region lay within its field of view during that period.
 The final burst would have been within the field of view of the High-Altitude Water Cherenkov (HAWC) gamma-ray observatory~\cite{historical:2023opo}, although HAWC was not operational at that time~\cite{atel17069}.